Thierry Devergie

-Thierry Devergie (born 27 July 1966 in Marseille) is a French former rugby union footballer.
+Thierry Devergie (born 27 July 1966 in Marseille) is a French former rugby union & rugby league footballer.
 He played as a lock and as a flanker.
 He also had a brief stint as a professional rugby league footballer.

 Career

 Devergie played for RC Nîmes and for FC Grenoble (1994/95) in rugby union.
 He played a season for Paris Saint-Germain Rugby League (1995/96), returning to his previous code afterwards.
 He played for the Welsh team Neath RFC in the season of 1997/98, moving to Bristol Shoguns, in England the same season.
 Returning to France he would represent CA Brive (1998/99) and CA Bordeaux-Bègles Gironde (1999/2000).
 He finished his career aged 33 years old.

 Devergie had 17 caps for France, from 1988 to 1992, without ever scoring.
 He had 4 caps at the 1990 Five Nations Championship.
 He was selected for the 1991 Rugby World Cup but never left the bench.